"The intersection of where great wine meets reasonable prices"

 “Gratitude bestows reverence, allowing us to encounter everyday epiphanies, those transcendent moments of awe that change forever how we experience life and the world." ~ John Milton

-One of the other more memorable places we stopped that same day, was a place called Opus One also found right along highway 29, but an appointment is needed for a visit [luckily we were prepared].
-A far cry of difference between these two iconic Napa Valley destinations to be sure.
-But another experience that changed my ideas about why wine is so much different than your average cocktail.
-As we roll up on the place, I'm thinking "whoa, this is a pretty elaborate set-up" to most of the other vino-sapiens today, many think it's a bit overstated.
-Be that as it may, the wine poured that day, really "wowed" me.
+Another experience which changed my ideas about why wine is so much different than your average cocktail.
+As we roll up on the place [Opus One], I'm thinking "whoa, this is a pretty elaborate set-up" to most of the other vino-sapiens today, many think it's a bit overstated.
+Be that as it may, the wine poured that day, really "wowed" me and the hook had been set.

-So yes Mrs. Cuvee if you happen to be reading this, the whole wine blogging "thing" I do and my love affair with the vine is all your fault, but thank you ever so much for helping me find a little culture and much love to you for all you do, salud!
+So yes Mrs. Cuvée, if you happen to be reading this, the whole wine blogging "thing" I do, and my love affair with the vine is all your fault, but thank you ever so much for helping me find a little culture and much love to you for all you do, Salud!

-Two very different experiences, but both thrilled me so much that I thought to myself, "I need to know more about wine" so I set off on a trail of exploration and have never looked back.
-Each new experience, each wine region visited, each fellow-traveler, every new wine tasted, tells me wine is far more than just a beverage to be enjoyed with your friends at the local watering hole after work.
 It's far more than that, it's a lifestyle.
 I've come to think of wine as Clifton Fadiman once said; "If food is the body of good living, wine is its soul."
-So there you have my story about how wine has capatured my heart, mind and my soul.
-It's with great pleasure that I say to you; sip long and prosper, cheers!
+So there you have my story about how wine has captured my heart, mind and my soul.
+It's with great pleasure that I say to you; sip long and prosper cheers!

 Brett Domue said...